 Most existing weakly-supervised detection techniques~\cite{tang2018pcl,huang2020comprehensive,fang2021wssod,xu2021end,liu2021unbiased} use the weakly labeled data to supervise \emph{both} the localization and classification sub-problems of detection.
-Since image-classification data has no box labels, these methods develop various label-to-box assignment techniques to obtain boxes.
-For example, YOLO9000\cite{redmon2017yolo9000} and DLWL\cite{ramanathan2020dlwl} assign the image-label to proposals with high prediction scores.
-Unfortunately, this assignment requires good initial detections which leads to a chicken-and-egg problem--we need a good detector for good label assignment, but we need many boxes to train a good detector.
-Our method completely side-steps the label assignment process by supervising the classification sub-problem alone when using classification data.
+Since image-classification data has no box labels, these methods develop various label-to-box assignment techniques \emph{based on model predictions} to obtain supervision.
+For example, YOLO9000\cite{redmon2017yolo9000} and DLWL\cite{ramanathan2020dlwl} assign the image label to proposals that have high prediction scores on the labeled class.
+Unfortunately, this prediction-based assignment requires good initial detections which leads to a chicken-and-egg problem---we need a good detector for good label assignment, but we need many boxes to train a good detector.
+Our method completely side-steps the prediction-based label assignment process by supervising the classification sub-problem alone when using classification data.
 This also enables our method to learn detectors for new classes which would have been impossible to predict and assign.